Views: 26 Author: Rachel Publish Time: 2025-08-15 Origin: Site

 Discussing price requires clear context:

-904L stainless steel is significantly more expensive than 316L as a raw material.
-Estimates typically place it at 1.5 to 3 times the cost per unit weight of 316L, depending on market fluctuations, form, and supplier.
+Raw Material Cost: 904L stainless steel is significantly more expensive than 316L as a raw material.
+Estimates usually say it costs 1.5 to 3 times more per unit weight than 316L.
+This depends on market changes, form, and supplier.

 Manufacturing Cost of Rolex Watches: The cost of the raw 904L steel is only one component of the final price of a Rolex watch.
-Rolex watches are significantly more expensive than watches made with 316L due to a number of factors, not just the base metal:
+Rolex watches cost much more than those made with 316L.
+This is due to several reasons, not just the metal.

 Machining Difficulty: 904L is much tougher and harder to machine than 316L.
 It requires specialized, harder cutting tools, slower machining speeds, more frequent tool changes, and higher energy consumption.

-Movement Craftsmanship: The intricate design, finishing, and assembly of their in-house mechanical movements represent a massive portion of the value.
+Movement Craftsmanship: The design, finishing, and assembly of mechanical movements are very important.
+They contribute significantly to the overall value.

 Rigorous Testing: Every Rolex undergoes extensive testing for precision, waterproofness, and power reserve.